Skip to main content

 Food and Climate Justice

-We collaborate with community partners in the greater San Jose, CA area and Central America on research that empowers farmers to develop food justice responses to hunger and economic insecurity, and to build resilience to climate change and other hazards.
+We collaborate with community partners in the greater San Jose, CA area and Central America on research that empowers farmers to develop food justice responses to hunger and economic insecurity and to build resilience to climate change and other hazards.
 We work with farmer cooperatives, universities, and nonprofits to design, diversify, and evaluate their agricultural and food security programs.
-We use agroecology and participatory approaches for improving health and environmental outcomes.
+We use agroecology and participatory approaches to improve health and environmental outcomes.

 ContactChris Bacon